Yandex Cloud

 • Why should I use ClickHouse® in Managed Service for ClickHouse® rather than my own VM-based installation?

-• When should I use ClickHouse® instead of PostgreSQL?
+• When should I use ClickHouse® rather than PostgreSQL?

-• How do I upload data to ClickHouse®?
+• How do I load data into ClickHouse®?

-• How do I upload a massive amount of data to ClickHouse®?
+• How do I load a large data volume into ClickHouse®?

-• What will happen to a cluster if one of its nodes fails?
+• What will happen to my cluster if one of its nodes fails?

 • Can I deploy a ClickHouse® database cluster in multiple availability zones?